Product Name: VPN.ac

-Everything from browsing websites, to emails and video calls, the kinds of stuff you do every day is effortless with VPN.ac whether you are using a nearby server or one further afield.
-It’s one of few providers where you don't even notice you're connected to a VPN.
+Everything from browsing websites, to emails and video calls, using streaming sites, the kinds of stuff you do every day is effortless with VPN.ac whether you are using a nearby server or one further afield.
+It’s one of few VPN provider options where you don’t even notice you’re connected to a VPN.

-There is no noticeable slowdown in download or upload speeds carrying out regular everyday tasks.
+In our tests, there is no noticeable slowdown in download or upload speeds carrying out regular everyday tasks.

 As with all VPN reviews we do, we ran some speed tests to see how this VPN provider performed.

-For these speed tests, we used a Windows computer and with a UK residential internet connection downloaded a test file.
-Our connection speed without being connected to a VPN was: 63.28 Mbps
+For these speed tests, we used a Windows computer and with a UK residential internet connection downloaded a test VPN file.
+Our connection speed without being connected to a VPN was: 232.9 Mbps

-We then connected to a random selection of VPN.ac's servers and ran the same speed test.
+We then connected to a random selection of VPN.ac’s server network and ran the same speed test.
 Below are our results:

 - UK – 126.4 Mbps